What is Degenerative Disc Disease?

-Many people would prefer to prevent degenerative disc disease and herniated discs naturally (herniated discs can heal on their own).
+Many people would prefer to prevent degenerative disc disease and herniated discs naturally (herniated discs can heal independently).
 A diet with nutrient-dense whole natural foods is essential to maintain a healthy spine.
 Staying hydrated will also help.
 Regular exercise will help keep your back strong, and gentle yoga can help improve your back’s flexibility.
 Good posturing is also key to preventing herniated discs.

 Bone and Joint Health Supplements

-There are many supplements that support joint health.
-The body naturally makes collagen, methylsulfonylmethane (MSM), glucosamine and chondroitin, but it doesn’t produce as much of these compounds as it ages.
+Many supplements support joint health.
+The body naturally makes collagen, methylsulfonylmethane (MSM), glucosamine and chondroitin, but it doesn’t produce as many of these compounds as it ages.
 Supplements can help.
-Bone broth, fish oil and capsaicin have all shown in clinical studies to alleviate joint inflammation.
+Bone broth, fish oil and capsaicin are all shown in clinical studies to ease joint inflammation.
 Traditional remedies for joint health include Boswellia serrata, willow bark extract, cat’s claw and rose hips.

-If you plan to take supplements to alleviate symptoms of degenerative disc disease, talk to your doctor first to determine whether they’re right for you.
-Also, for each supplement you plan to take, ask your doctor for their dose guideline.
+If you plan to take supplements to ease degenerative disc disease symptoms, talk to your doctor first to determine whether they’re right for you.
+Also, for each supplement, you plan to take, ask your doctor for their dose guideline.
 Follow your doctor’s dose guidelines over the ones listed below.
 If you don’t have access to a doctor, follow dose guidelines on supplement packaging.
+Some common supplements include:

 Chondroitin sulfate is one of the most popular natural supplements for joint health.
-This compound is one of the main components of cartilage, which tends to break down as we age.
+This compound is one of the significant components of cartilage, which breaks down as we age.
 The body makes chondroitin, but it makes less as we get older (x).
 The recommended daily dose is between 750 and 1,500 milligrams.
 It is best to divide these amounts into several smaller doses.

 Glucosamine is another component of cartilage and present in joint fluid.
 Research has shown that it has anti-inflammatory properties and may even help regrow cartilage (x).
 For D-glucosamine HCL powder, the recommended dose is up to 1,000 milligrams three times daily.

 Collagen is the most common type of protein in the body and is essential for healthy joints.
 Unfortunately, as we get older, we produce much less of it.
-Research has shown that collagen supplements can reduce inflammation in the joints as well as strengthen them (x).
-Collagen supplements (bovine, porcine, chicken and fish) are often available as powders, and it is ideal to take 2,500 milligrams two to four times per day.
+Research has shown that collagen supplements can reduce inflammation in the joints and strengthen them. (x) Collagen supplements (bovine, porcine, chicken and fish) are often available as powders, and it is ideal for taking 2,500 milligrams two to four times per day.

 Health-care practitioners have used willow bark medicinally for thousands of years to relieve joint pain and inflammation.
-Willow bark extract contains active ingredients similar to aspirin, as well as tannins, catechins and flavonoids, which have anti-inflammatory, antiseptic, analgesic and immune-boosting properties.
+A study evaluated the efficacy of the herb used widely in Europe for low back pain.
+There were many pain-free patients, 27 of 65, during the last week of the study.
+Other factors played a role in the study, which determined that willow bark is valuable and safe for treating low back pain. (x) Willow bark extract contains active ingredients similar to aspirin and tannins, catechins, and flavonoids, which have anti-inflammatory, antiseptic, analgesic and immune-boosting properties.
 Take between 400 and 1,600 milligrams daily.

-Methylsulfonylmethane (MSM) is a compound with anti-inflammatory and antioxidant properties the body makes.
-MSM can alleviate symptoms of arthritis and keep your joints healthy.
+Methylsulfonylmethane (MSM) is a compound with anti-inflammatory and antioxidant properties the body makes. (x) MSM can ease symptoms of arthritis and keep your joints healthy.
 Take between 1,000 and 1,300 milligrams four times per day.

-The anti-inflammatory omega-3 fatty acids found in fish oil may relieve symptoms of arthritis as well as support heart and brain health.
-One study showed that taking 2.6 grams of omega-3s daily significantly improved symptoms in patients with rheumatoid arthritis (x).
-Take two capsules up to three times per day.
+The anti-inflammatory omega-3 fatty acids found in fish oil may relieve arthritis symptoms and support heart and brain health.
+One study showed that taking 2.6 grams of omega-3s daily significantly improved patients’ symptoms with rheumatoid arthritis. (x) Take two capsules up to three times per day.
 Keep fish oil refrigerated and take with meals.

 Other Bone and Joint Health Supplements

-Found in spicy peppers, capsaicin has shown efficacy as an analgesic (x).
-Capsaicin creams may alleviate joint and arthritis pain.
+Found in spicy peppers, capsaicin has shown efficacy as an analgesic. (x) Capsaicin creams may ease joint and arthritis pain.

-Rose hips are edible fruit of the rose bush.
+Rose hips are the edible fruit of the rosebush.
 Native Americans have used rose hips in traditional medicine for centuries.
-Studies have shown that rose hips, which have anti-inflammatory properties, can prevent certain proteins from degrading joint tissues (x).
+Studies have shown that rose hips, which have anti-inflammatory properties, can prevent specific proteins from degrading joint tissues. (x)